danielhaslam/Contoso_Sales_Analysis/README.md

 2. How does the company perform at customer retention rates?

-3. Which products contribute most to these customer retention and revenue figures?
+3. Which products contribute most to these revenue figures?

 ## Software Used